whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-01-Birchbox-Build-Your-Own-Los-Angeles-2015.md

 <p>You also get Free Sprinkles ice cream with any purchase.
 A perfect freebie for a hot and sunny Los Angeles day!
 I got Vanilla and it was SOOOOO good.</p>

 <p>The event started at 12noon and I got there around 12.30 and there was already a line.
 It wasn't too long, but it did move pretty slow.
 Plus the heat that day was extra caliente, we got hot and sweaty in no time!</p>

+<p>As we were there, we were told that prices for the boxes today are different since your building your own.
+It's $15 for Women's and $25 for Men's.
+So they raised it by $5 per box, no big deal for me and I didn't hear anyone else complaining about it while we were there.</p>

 <center><img src='/images/BirchboxEventLA2015G.jpg'></center>
 <p>There was absolutely no line for Birchbox Man, so I went to that one first while my girlfriend stood in line for the women's one.</p>